trampgeek/moodle-qtype_coderunner/Readme.md

         git clone git://github.com/trampgeek/moodle-qtype_coderunner.git question/type/coderunner

-Whichever of the two methods you used, you will also need to change the ownership and access rights to ensure the directory and its contents are readable by the webserver.
+Either way you may also need to change the ownership and access rights to ensure the directory and its contents are readable by the webserver.

-Having carried out one of the above methods, if you have local question prototypes to add to the built-in prototype set you should now copy them into the `<moodlehome>/question/type/coderunner/db` folder.
-They should be
-Moodle XML file(s) with names ending in `_PROTOTYPES.xml` (case-sensitive).
-[If you don't understand what this paragraph means, then it probably doesn't concern you ... move on.]

-After carrying out one of the above install methods, you can complete the installation by logging onto the server through the web interface as an administrator and following the prompts to upgrade the database as appropriate.
+You can then complete the
+installation by logging onto the server through the web interface as an administrator and following the prompts to upgrade the database as appropriate.